 Runtime Performance – during the process of translating information contained in the rule targets and rule expressions, the rules can be pre-processed to minimize the time and computer resources needed to load and evaluate the ruleset during end user compliance analysis sessions.

-The specific requirement of this section are that the final, end user distribution version of the compliance ruleset consist of a single file and that there be no limit on the number of individual text, CSV and/or other files that can be referenced in generating the distribution ruleset.
+The specific requirements of this section are that the final, end user distribution version of the compliance ruleset consist of a single file and that there be no limit on the number of individual text, CSV and/or other files that can be referenced in generating the distribution ruleset.

 Compliance Ruleset Security